US FDA data on Economic Adulteration in Honey

 It is not mandatory to name the floral source/plant source.
 However, you may choose to name it for example, “Clover honey” based on the chief floral source of honey.
 The claims regarding the floral sources must be truthful and not misleading

-It shall be labelled as a “Blend of Honey & Sugar syrup” when the product has more honey than sugar syrup or as “Blend of Sugar syrup & Honey” when the product has more sugar syrup than honey.
-The details of sweetener shall also be mentioned in the statement of ingredients.
+Label the product as “Blend of Honey & Sugar Syrup” when it contains more honey than sugar syrup, or as “Blend of Sugar Syrup & Honey” when it contains more sugar syrup than honey.
+Also, list the details of the sweetener in the statement of ingredients.

 India is the largest honey exporter in the world and exports most of its honey to the US.
-It still manages a good level of compliance (28 out of 29 samples were found unadulterated).
-It can be attributed to the tight vigil by the FSSAI on the honey manufacturers and of course to the commitment of the manufacturers to produce and export good quality honey.
+The sector still maintains a high level of compliance, with 28 out of 29 samples found unadulterated.
+This outcome reflects both the strict oversight by FSSAI on honey manufacturers and the manufacturers’ commitment to producing and exporting high-quality honey.

 Who we are?